-6. Students not attending the breakfast should meet at the Law School at 10 a.m. to walk to the stadium with the rest of the group.
+6. Students not attending the tailgate should meet at the Law School at 1:25 p.m. to walk to the stadium with the rest of the group.
 Special accommodations have been made for our group to enter through Gate 4.
-Those preferring not to walk with the group must make it to Gate 4 and into Section L by the north end zone by 10:15 a.m. in order to run with the rest of the group.
+Those preferring not to walk with the group must make it to Gate 4 and into Section L by the north end zone by 1:45 p.m. in order to run with the rest of the group.

 7. UW Law School and the University of Wisconsin are not responsible for any items lost or stolen during the Cane Toss.